hack-tramp/WNetWrap/README.md

 	cout << my_response.text << endl; //very basic html parser
  }
   ```

+URL query parameters can be passed as normal - here is a Google search as an example: <br>
+`resp my_response = HttpsRequest("https://www.google.com/search?q=testing+123", my_request);`

+# Downloading a file

+To download the contents of the request you simply add a third parameter to HttpsRequest.
+If this parameter value is "dl" then the file is downloaded with its original filename, otherwise the value provided will be the new file's name.
+For example, to download the CPR library: <br><br>
+`resp my_response = HttpsRequest("https://github.com/whoshuu/cpr/archive/refs/tags/1.6.0.zip", my_request, "dl");`
+<br><br>
+When you download a file, the .raw and .text properties of the response object will be returned empty.
 # Preparing the request

 The `req` request object is used and can be used for the following (all inputs are strings)